American Eagle Outfitters

-American Eagle Outfitters, Inc. is an American clothing and accessories retailer headquartered at SouthSide Works in Pittsburgh, Pennsylvania.
+American Eagle Outfitters, Inc. is an American clothing and accessories retailer headquartered at SouthSide Works in the South Side Flats neighborhood of Pittsburgh, Pennsylvania.
 It was founded in 1977 by brothers Jerry and Mark Silverman as a subsidiary of Retail Ventures, Inc., a company that also owned and operated Silverman's Menswear.
 The Silvermans sold half their ownership interests in 1980 to the Schottenstein family and the remainder in 1991.
-American Eagle Outfitters is the parent company of Aerie, Unsubscribed and Todd Snyder.
+American Eagle Outfitters is the parent company of Aerie, Unsubscribed, and Todd Snyder.

 American Eagle retails jeans, polo shirts, graphic T-shirts, boxers, outerwear, and swimwear.
 American Eagle targets male and female university and high school students, although older adults also wear the brand.

 In 1977, the first American Eagle Outfitters store opened in Twelve Oaks Mall in Novi, Michigan.
 As of January 2023, the company operated 1,175 American Eagle stores, 175 Aerie stores, and 12 Todd Snyder stores across the US, Canada, Mexico, and Hong Kong.